THE LIST IS LIFE. THE MAN WAS REAL. THE STORY IS TRUE.

 In 1993, Schindler’s List was a seminal event, one of those things you simply had to experience.
 I was in school and every student was treated to a showing of the film, as part of a campaign to teach children about the Holocaust.
 Undeniably one of the finest films ever made about this grim period, it is bound to age with grace and teach new generations about the horrors of Nazism long after the last victims have died.

-Steven Spielberg became familiar with Thomas Keneally’s novel at an early stage, but he felt too inexperienced to make the movie.
-So he waited, but in the early months of 1993 found himself shooting the film in Krakow, Poland.
-Sure, he had just made Jurassic Park, which was not very different from Jaws, but he had nevertheless reached a level of maturity sufficient to make this important film.
+Steven Spielberg became familiar with Thomas Keneally’s novel at an early stage, but thought he lacked the experience to make the movie.
+So he waited, but in the early months of 1993 he found himself shooting the film in Krakow, Poland.
+Sure, he had just made Jurassic Park, which was not very different from Jaws (1975), but by then he knew that he had nevertheless reached a level of maturity sufficient to make this consequential film.

 Three fascinating hours go by easily as we follow the plight of the Schindler Jews, surviving the bloody purge of the Krakow ghetto, the insane whims of Goeth who enjoyed shooting prisoners from the balcony of his villa in Plaszow, and the near-annihilation of those workers who were mistakenly transported to hell on earth, Auschwitz.
-Spielberg has shot his unrelenting film in black and white, an effort to make his work look like old WWII documentaries; there are plenty of haunting images, including some with effectful color tints, such as a girl’s red dress and the lighting of candles.
+Spielberg and cinematographer Janusz Kaminski shot this unrelenting film in black and white, an effort to make it look like old WWII documentaries; there are plenty of haunting images, including some with color tints that stand out, such as a girl’s red dress and the lighting of candles.

-John Williams’s music is a magnificent achievement in itself, one of his most touching scores, made even more gripping thanks to violinist Itzhak Perlman.
+John Williams’s music is a magnificent achievement in itself, a superbly touching score, made even more gripping thanks to violinist Itzhak Perlman.
 Neeson gives one of his most impressive performances as we follow Schindler’s journey from selfish, fun-loving war profiteer to dedicated humanitarian; Kingsley is equally good as his careful, hardworking bookkeeper.
 Fiennes is an eye-opener in his breakthrough as the thoroughly evil Goeth; his eyes are cold, but you can nevertheless sense the human being, his dreams and desires.
 Unfortunately, they aren’t pretty.

 Schindler’s List 1993-U.S. 195 min.
 B/W-Color.
 Produced by Steven Spielberg, Gerald R. Molen, Branko Lustig.
 Directed by Steven Spielberg.
 Screenplay: Steven Zaillian.
 Novel: Thomas Keneally.
 Cinematography: Janusz Kaminski.
 Music: John Williams.
 Editing: Michael Kahn.
 Art Direction: Allan Starski.
 Cast: Liam Neeson (Oskar Schindler), Ben Kingsley (Itzhak Stern), Ralph Fiennes (Amon Goeth), Caroline Goodall, Jonathan Sagalle, Embeth Davidtz.